Both sides on abortion certain Barrett would restrict, if not overturn, landmark court decision

 In a pair of general-election debates, both Trump and Vice President Pence danced around the question of the law and abortion access — a stark contrast to then-candidate Trump’s explicit promise four years ago to nominate only justices who would overturn Roe v.
 Wade, the 1973 decision legalizing the procedure.
 And in the Senate, an upstart conservative Republican’s push to confirm justices who view Roe as wrongly decided is causing visible discomfort among his GOP colleagues who believe Supreme Court nominees should face no such litmus test in their confirmation process.

-The dynamics unfold as polling continues to show that a majority of Americans oppose striking down the law in public surveys and private data analyzed by campaign strategists, prompting Republicans on the November ballot in battleground states to navigate the abortion issue delicately in their campaigns.
+The dynamics unfold as polling continues to show that a majority of Americans oppose overturning the decision in public surveys and private data analyzed by campaign strategists, prompting Republicans on the November ballot in battleground states to navigate the abortion issue delicately in their campaigns.

 “Both those guys were avidly trying to avoid the hard reality of that question,” Ilyse Hogue, the president of NARAL Pro-Choice America, said of Trump and Pence in their respective debates.
 “They’re pushing an agenda that is politically, deeply unpopular.”